munyagu/clazy-load/readme.txt

 == Description ==

-Set up Unveil Lazy Load jQuery plugin to your site.
+Set up Unveil Lazy Load jQuery plugin to your 'content' area.(not applied to all your site.)

 Include customized unveil.js (https://github.com/luis-almeida/unveil)
 ※MIT licence does not conflict width GPLv2 or later.